eagle-io/docs/source/topics/processing_and_logic/index.rst

 Paths
 ~~~~~

-Paths are used as arguments in global functions to reference nodes or parameter values, and can be either absolute or relative.
+Paths are literal strings used as arguments in global functions to reference nodes or parameter values, and can be either absolute or relative.
 An absoute path is any path that starts with a foward slash.
-Any path that does not start with a foward slash is relative to the currently executing process.
 Standard UNIX style path syntax is used, so ``..`` refers to the parent in the Workspace tree.

 .. table::
     :class: table-fluid